Portrait of My Love: Steve Lawrence version

 In 1962, Steve Lawrence was nominated for a Grammy Award for Best Male Pop Vocal Performance for his rendition of "Portrait of My Love".

 Awards

-In 1961, the song won songwriters Norman Newell and Cyril Ornadel the British Songwriters Guild's Ivor Novello Award for "Outstanding Song of 1960".
+In 1961, the song won songwriters Norman Newell and Cyril Ornadel the Songwriters' Guild of Great Britain's Ivor Novello Award for "Outstanding Song of 1960".

-In 1999, the song was honored at the BMI Awards in London for having 2 million radio plays.
+In 1999, the song was honored at the BMI Awards in London for having two million radio plays.